People ask me, “What’s your memoir about—and why should I read it?”

 Chapter Eight.
 Wordsmith, Wind Running, & The Way Forward.

-Above: I decided to try and write a book after friends told me I had a goldmine of scribbled notes.
+Above: I had decided to try and write a book after friends told me I had a goldmine of scribbled notes and I got fed up reciting ‘what I saw’ on my Kenyan adventures.
 Could I be an author?
 Doubtful.
 I sent off a manuscript to a publisher.

 Above: For a novice author, it was a thrill, an honor, to see that Nike, the NIKE, produced Train Hard, Win Easy T shirts!

-Above: Every competition I went to I always found myself socializing with the Kenyans.
-Here with World champion Benson Masya (with the bottle), Patrick Muturi, and Peter Koech (right), the former world record in the steeplechase.
-Benson and I first met traveling to a race in Holland in 1993.
-He was a former boxer and became a champion of the world in running.
-We became good friends, often training together in Albuquerque, Sweden, and Kenya.
-Sadly, he died young in 2003.
+Every competition I attended, I found myself naturally gravitating towards the Kenyans.
+Here, I’m with World Champion Benson Masya (holding the bottle), Patrick Muturi, and Peter Koech (on the right), the former world record holder in the steeplechase.
+Benson and I first crossed paths while traveling to a race in Holland back in 1993.
+He was a former boxer who transitioned into running and went on to become a world champion.
+Over the years, we became close friends, often training together in Albuquerque, Sweden, and Kenya.
+Unfortunately, Benson’s life was cut short when he passed away in 2003.
+His legacy, however, remains with me, as his friendship and story were a powerful reminder of the dedication, discipline, and determination that defines athletes—and people—in general.

 Chapter Nine.
 Cracking my Cranium & The Message of The Millennium.